Device-independent uncloneable encryption: Security definitions

-We now describe the security definitions we use.
+We now describe the security definitions we use for uncloneable encryption with variable keys.
 These definitions are essentially similar to those used in \cite{GMP22}, apart from the distinction between the private key and decryption key in our scheme.
 The definitions in \cite{GMP22} specify a classical client (the honest party).
-For us the honest party will not be classical, but they can receive their quantum devices from the dishonest party\footnote{As long as the honest party can still impose the bounded-leakage constraint on them.}, and only need to interact with these devices by providing them with classical inputs and recording their classical outputs.
-On the other hand, we shall not be assuming that the dishonest parties are computationally bounded.
+In our case the client will not be classical, but instead needs to have enough quantum capabilities to implement devices as described above (note however that in the honest implementation, the client will only need to perform single-qubit measurements).
+On the other hand, we shall not be assuming any computational limitations when considering dishonest behaviour (so we can achieve DI security in the sense described above), in contrast to that work.

 We remark that while the definitions in~\cite{GMP22} differ slightly from those in~\cite{BL20}, the only differences are basically that the encryption procedure for a message is allowed to be interactive, and are allowed to output an abort symbol, with the protocol not continuing if there is an abort (the probability of not aborting also appears in the security condition).